bitovi/academy/src/technology-consulting/6-building-rapport.md

 As a consultant, your external perspective is valuable.
 Use this advantage to address issues that internal employees might be hesitant to discuss.

+Tips and techniques:

+- **Focus on the positive:** Frame feedback in terms of potential benefits: “I noticed this issue, and addressing it could really improve our efficiency.”
 - **Be courageous:** Speak openly about problems that hinder success.
 Provide honest and respectful feedback on organizational issues, processes, and UX.
 This approach shows your commitment to the project’s success.
-- **Company culture:** Reinforce that honest feedback is valued and encouraged within your organization.
-- **Interactive exercise:** Practice giving constructive feedback in various scenarios through role-playing exercises, enhancing your ability to handle sensitive topics effectively.

-Tips and techniques:

-- Frame feedback in terms of potential benefits: “I noticed this issue, and addressing it could really improve our efficiency.”

-### Making a great first impression
+### Make a great first impression

 First impressions are critical in setting the tone for your relationship with the client.
 A positive first impression demonstrates your capability, dependability, and professionalism.